 TeV's research contributes to the mission of the Digital Industry Center, in that it carries out projects in various digital industry fields, investigating specific areas to achieve scientific results and developing new competencies.
 Basic research in computer vision helps expand existing knowledge and creates a foundation for solving future problems.
-Cutting-edge topics of Computer Vision have various names, but the ultimate goal is the description of visual inputs.
+Cutting-edge topics of Computer Vision have various names, but its ultimate goal is always the description of visual inputs:

-Fortunately, some specific problems attached with Computer Vision do not require the global description of a scene, but their solution benefits from the development and application of specific techniques and technologies.
+Fortunately, some specific problems attached with Computer Vision do not require the global description of a scene, but their solution benefits from the development and application of specific methods, techniques and technologies.
 What is the difference between a method and a trick? «A method is a trick that you use twice» said the mathematician George Pólya.
 We are currently working on several research tasks, some of which are grouped under the following topics, thus continuously enriching our knowledge, experience and methods toolbox.

 What about machine learning in our unit?
 Not a new topic to us: The partial renunciation of complicated elaborations in favour of the constitution of large databases, acquired through experience and associated with appropriate commands, seems to be the best way to simulate and realise what we commonly consider an intelligent activity.
 (Luigi Stringa, director, 1993)